PedroPrisxzma/DataScience-Project/README.md

+By: Marcelo Henry Lemos and Pedro Nascimento Costa

 # Gun Violence in the US - A Data Science Project

 A Data Science learning project focusing on gun violence in the United States.